 Switch / Reed relay Max. voltage [kV] Rated current [A] Coil voltage [V] Coil current [mA] Price [EUR]

 Cynergy3 Reed Relays SPST-NO

-1 10 2 24 70 85
+10 2 24 70 85

 SENSATA / CYNERGY3 15 2 24 70 100

-Pickering 60-1-A-5/3 15 2 5 250 90
+Pickering 60-1-A-5/3 Pickering 60-1-A-5/3 15 2 5 250 90

 Pickering 60-1-A-24/3 15 3 24 120 90

-\Pickering reed relays are available only through manufacturer website.
+^{}Pickering reed relays are available only through manufacturer website.

-None of the considered reed relays can handle, by specification, switching voltages larger than 15 kV and the switching current is limited to up to 3 A. Both values are below the maximum values for voltage and current that O-ESD strives for.
+None of the considered reed relays can handle, by specification, switching voltages larger than 15 kV and the switching current is limited to up to 3 A. Both values are below the maximum values for voltage and current that O-ESD strives to.
 However, ESD pulse is of low energy and only by the experiment one can cross-check if considered reed relays can handle larger switching voltages and currents.
-There is a possibility that they can, because ratings specified by the manufacturer are given for significantly larger time intervals than that of ESD pulse.
-If the considered switches cannot handle larger voltages and currents than specified, then a custom reed relay/switch must be considered for O-ESD, or the O-ESD will be limited by the switch.
+There is a possibility that they can, due to the fact that ratings specified by the manufacturer are given for significantly larger time intervals than that of ESD pulse.
+If the considered switches cannot handle larger voltages and currents than specified, then a custom reed relay / switch must be considered for O-ESD, or the O-ESD will be limited by the switch.

 Furthermore, ESD lasts for about 200 ns, while the bouncing of contacts of considered reed relays is in the range of several milliseconds, which is several orders of magnitude larger.
 It is expected that bouncing of contacts will not limit the usability of considered switches in O-ESD.
-Measurements are needed in order to draw the final conclusion about the possibility of using those relays in O-ESD.
+Measurements are needed in order to draw the final conclusion about the possibility to use those relays in O-ESD.

-3.7.
+1.7.
 Mechanical Support